-An overview of the causes and effects of stray light as well as ways to reduce stray light in array spectrometers/array spectroradiometers
+Overview of effects of stray light as well as ways to reduce it in array spectrometers/array spectroradiometers

 1. Short description

-This article focuses on the causes of stray light, its effects on the measurement accuracy of spectroradiometers, and the different methods of stray light suppression.
+This article focuses on giving an overview of the causes of stray light, its effects on the measurement accuracy of spectroradiometers, and the different methods of stray light suppression.
 It provides a detailed description of the different stray light suppression requirements for different applications.

 Note: The term spectroradiometer is used regularly in the article.
 A spectroradiometer is a radiometrically calibrated spectrometer and its function is based on relative measurements.